laminas/laminas-mvc-skeleton/README.md

-This skeleton provides a `docker-compose.yml` for use with [docker-compose](https://docs.docker.com/compose/); it uses the `Dockerfile` for a `laminas` container.
-Build and start the image
+This skeleton provides a `docker-compose.yml` for use with [docker-compose](https://docs.docker.com/compose/); it uses the provided `Dockerfile` to build a docker image for the `laminas` container created with `docker-compose`.

-using:
+Build and start the image and container using:

 ```bash
 $ docker-compose up -d --build